Andonome/lk/system/character-encoding.md

 ---
-title: "character-encoding"
+title: character-encoding
-tags: [ "system", "encoding" ]
+tags:
+- system
+- encoding
 ---

 Convert a text file from one encoding type to another with: